-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 },

-As in the previous function, we will just return the result, which is going to be an object containing the note information.
+As in the previous function, we’ll just return the result, which is going to be an object containing the note information.
 The views are going to be used once we build them in the Building the Views section.

 To update a note, we use the

 update method on our model.
-It takes two objects, the new values that we are going to replace and the options containing a
+It takes two objects — the new values that we’re going to replace, and the options containing a

-where filter with the note slug, which is the note that we are going to update.
+where filter with the note slug, which is the note that we’re going to update:

 const values = {